dellacraft/dellacraft/docs/shell/ssh_config_tips.md

 ```

 ### 💡 Tips
-- Host can be any name — it’s like a nickname for that connection.
+- Host * applies to all SSH connections.
+AddKeysToAgent yes and UseKeychain yes are essential for macOS Keychain integration.
-- You can have multiple entries, one per identity.
+- Host is just a nickname — you can name it anything like github-work or github-personal.
 - File permissions matter:

 ```bash